 Raft & Stay Package at the Lochsa Lodge

 Price Per person based on double occupancy of rustic cabin.

 Dry Suit Rental

 We recommend participants on the Lochsa River be at least 16 years old

 Group discounts start with 7… more paddlers = bigger discount

-Our Saturday trips tend to be more popular, but if you are looking for Sun-Fri, call us for availability, we need a group minimum to make a trip go
+Our Saturday & Sunday trips tend to be more popular, but if you are looking for Mon-Fri, call us for availability and discount, we need a group minimum to make a trip go

 -Trips depart 8:00am PACIFIC TIME, from Lochsa Lodge (50 miles west of Missoula, MT on Hwy 12) and return approx 4:00pm, depending on water flows, higher flows return earlier.